rupeshtiwari/PS-Audition-Sample-Project/tasks/tasks.md

 ## Description

 This is a project where you will create your first javascript app.
 In this app you will learn how to create a simple score board app.
 You will create html and write the entire functionality step by step.
-Finally you will learn how to deploy your own scoreboard app into github pages.

 ## Full Description

 ### Project Overview